Why Quinoa and Peppers

 • Quinoa is an ancient super grain that boasts of high levels of protein and 8 Amino Acids.

 Feed your bodies well this summer.
 Get your kids accustomed to eating quinoa-based dishes.
-Your kiddos will thank you later in their lives.
+Your children will thank you later in their lives.